 Illinois passed sports betting legislature June 2019 and launched at physical sportsbooks March 2020, becoming the 15th state to offer wagering.
+Online betting also became legal in June 2020.
 Licenses can be issued to casinos, racetracks, off-track betting facilities and large sports stadiums to operate retail sportsbooks.

 While those places can offer mobile sports betting now, Illinois has a slightly different stand on online-only operators.
 Places like FanDuel and DraftKings can partner with a land-based sportsbook or apply for one of three online-only mobile betting licenses, but they won't be issued until 18 months after the March 2020 launch of sports betting.
 Until those online operators get into the action, residents have to register in person with a licensed sportsbook before betting online.

 Given that sports betting launched March 2020, there are a slew of casinos and racetracks awaiting approval to launch their sportsbooks.
 Those are expected to release throughout 2020, though the Coronavirus pandemic slowed down the initial timeline.